For dating-app photos

 Do expensive ring lights actually work for selfies?

-No, ring lights consistently scored lower in my tests because they create flat, shadowless lighting that removes facial dimension.
+No, ring lights consistently produce flat, shadowless lighting that removes facial dimension.
 Window light or bounced desk lamps produce much better results for phone cameras.

 What time of day gives the best natural selfie lighting?